 hand wash anything delicate and lay them flat to dry.
 For oil stains, immediately put on baby powder or any talc on the oil spot.
 The powder will soak up the oil and it will wash right off when you do your next load of laundry.
-Long-term investment: a good steamer.posted almost 7 years ago
+Long-term investment: a good steamer.posted about 7 years ago

 Buy a great professional steamer from www.acmedisplay.com I have one I bought for the price of a good board and iron—around 100$.
 YOu can whip that puppy out faster then an ironing board I tell ya….and it freshens clothes too.